Clarifai/docs/docs/api-guide/predict/video.md

 ## Predict via Bytes

-Below is an example of how you would send the bytes of a video and receive predictions from the Clarifai's `general-image-recognition` model.
+Below is an example of how you would send the bytes of a video and receive predictions from Clarifai's [`general-image-recognition`](https://clarifai.com/clarifai/main/models/general-image-recognition) model.

 <Tabs>